voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

                   "type": "camera"
                }
             },
-            "ontologies": {NOT PARSED},
-            "relations": {NOT PARSED},
-            "resources": {NOT PARSED},
-            "tags": {NOT PARSED}
+            "ontologies": ... # NOT PARSED
+            "relations": ... # NOT PARSED
+            "resources": ... # NOT PARSED
+            "tags": ... # NOT PARSED
         }
     }

-For image datasets, all object information stored in frames is applied to the label's corresponding image.

 .. note::